mulesoft-labs/mule-module-shiro/README.md

 Using the Shiro with Mule
 =========================

-NOTE: This currently requires Mule 3.2.0-SNAPSHOT and this is not an officially supported MuleSoft offering.
+NOTE: This currently requires Mule 3.2.0+ and is not an officially supported Mule offering.

 First, you need to declare your basic Shiro security setup: